microsoft/onnxruntime/docs/extensions/custom-ops.md

 ***vocab_file: string***

-The content of vocab which has same with huggingface.
+The content of vocab which has same with Hugging Face.

 ***do_lower_case: int64_t*** (default is 1, 1 represents True, 0 represents False)